Lulu's Cafe & Poke

 Summary: A small but stylish family owned and operated cafe in Cooks Hills, serving cold brew coffee and simple hearty meals.

 Located along Newcastle’s reviving Hunter Street, the menu at Momo feels fresh, catering for all dietary requirements, from vegan to carnivore, this well-curated cafe places importance on organic sustainable produce.
 What’s more, the setting of Momo feels fresh too, being housed in a beautiful former bank, flooded with sunlight accenting its period features and delightful design and decor.
+So, for those looking for things to do in Newcastle that's centred around good food and design, this is it.

 Address: 227 Hunter Street, Newcastle 2300